aviralguptaa/HomeSecuritySystemIOT/README.md

 # HomeSecuritySystemIOT
-Built a project in which motion detection is used to click pictures of intruders and mail them to the admin.
+Built a project in which motion detection is used to click pictures of intruders and mail them to the admin.</br>
 Using Raspberry Pi , PIR Sensor, Python.

 ## Introduction